JulianDicken/Broadcast/readme.md

  **Broadcasts** are event sources and **dispatching** them cascades event invocation down to **Broadcast Hooks**. **Broadcasts** *can* be **Broadcast Hooks** too.

+Broadcasts take two optional arguments, a callback and their desired scope.

  ---
 ### Subscribers
 ```js